mathewqpmiller/Excel-KickstarterAnalysis/README.md

 <p align="center">
     <img width="700" alt="level1" src="https://github.com/mathewqpmiller/Excel-KickstarterAnalysis/blob/main/MDScreenCaptures/BonusCapture.JPG?raw=true">
 </p>

+### Task 6: Final Analysis and Recommendations

+Create a report in Microsoft Word and answer the following questions.
+Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
+What are some limitations of this dataset?
+What are some other possible tables and/or graphs that we could create?

 <p align="center">
 UNIVERSITY OF OREGON: Data Analytics Boot Camp - Repository for project 1(Excel Challenge)